P4 Search configuration reference

 |

 Set the audio transcribe limit for your auto-speech service in seconds.
-Currently the default audio transcribe limit is set to 60 seconds and anything above that is discarded. |
+The default audio transcribe limit is set to 60 seconds and anything longer than that is discarded. |

 Automatic speech recognition cloud storage bucket |